-These topics along with other emerging themes, such as library functions and institutional partnerships and collaborations, are all discussed in the book and provide the reader with a rich variety of reflections and case studies of how academic libraries, form across the globe, have addressed their position within their institution.
+These topics along with other emerging themes, such as library functions and institutional partnerships and collaborations, are all discussed in the book and provide the reader with a rich variety of reflections and case studies on how academic libraries, from across the globe, have addressed their position within their institution.

-This book was originally published as a special issue of the New Review of Academic Librarianship.
+This book was originally published as a special issue of the journal New Review of Academic Librarianship.

 Table of Contents

 Introduction: Positioning the Academic Library within the Institution: Structures and Challenges

 1. Positioning the Academic Library within the Institution: A Literature Review

 2. The "Idea of the University": Positioning Academic Librarians in the Future University

 3. Aligning Library and University Strategic Directions: A Constructivist Grounded Theory Study of Academic Library Leadership in Australia and the U.S.A

 4. How Do Academic Libraries Adapt Within an Ever Increasing Marketized Higher Education Landscape?
 A Comparison and Analysis of University Library Mission Statements in Germany and the UK

 5. Shrink to Fit or Prune to Strengthen: Adapting the Strategic Plan in an Academic Library as Response to Environmental Change